ReVanced/revanced-manager/docs/4_troubleshooting.md

 - ### 🚨 Patched application from ReVanced Manager crashing

-   Just follow these steps in ReVanced Manager:
+   Follow these steps in ReVanced Manager:

    1. Select the app you want to patch.
    2. Check if your current version matches the recommended version.